Configuring Vocabularies#

 You need DRIMS Manager or Administrator permissions.
 Contact your system administrator.

-New vocabulary code not appearing in dropdowns?#
+New local code not appearing in dropdowns?#

 2. Refresh your browser (Ctrl+F5 or Cmd+Shift+R)